The pocket square - His Master's Choice

 Waistcoat, jacket, tie and handkerchief, these are the fashion-conscious man's weapons and important components of the suit.
 Pocket squares complement the outfit in a subtle way and can be varied depending on the occasion, whether business or casual, so that they match the respective tie or color of the suit.

 A splash of color in the breast pocket

-Called a 'pochette' in France and a 'pocket square' in England, a pocket square is always a men's accessory that knows its place exactly: Well kept in the breast pocket, folded in one of the many different ways, it creates a splash of color, more or less subtle, and compliments the carefully chosen wardrobe of the gentleman in the best possible way.
-During the Biedermeier period, colorful scarves appeared that adorned the breast pocket of frock coats & Co.
-The tailcoat, back then without a breast pocket, had to be content with a white carnation.
-In the 1930s, sets consisting of a tie (or bow) and a matching pocket square appeared - we don't like that at all, as it is somewhat unimaginative.
-Folded pocket squares are also negligible.
-The Herr von Welt always folds himself.
+Called a 'pochette' in France and a 'pocket square' in England, such a handkerchief is always a men's accessory that knows its place exactly: tucked away in the breast pocket, folded in a variety of ways, it provides a splash of colour, more or less discreet, and complements the carefully chosen wardrobe of the gentleman in the very best way.
+In the Biedermeier period, colorful scarves adorned the breast pockets of frock coats and the like.
+The tailcoat, which had no breast pocket at that time, had to be replaced with one white carnation content.
+In the 1930s came sets consisting of Krawatte (or ribbon) and a matching handkerchief - we don't like it at all, as it seems somewhat unimaginative.
+Ready folded handkerchiefs are also negligible. the Herr von Welt always folds itself.